sailendrachettri/frontend-interview-questions-answer-for-freshers/README.md

 6. **How to redirect to a particular section of a page using HTML?**
    * One can use the anchor tag to redirect to a particular section on the same page.

+7. **What are attributes?**
+   * An attribute is used to provide extra or additional information about an element.

+8. **What is the use of alt attribute in images?**
+   * The img alt attribute is used to specify the alternate text for an image.

+9. **What are the different types of lists in HTML?**
+   * Unordered List: It will list the items using plain bullets.
+   * Ordered List: It will use different schemes of numbers to list your items.
+   * Definition List: It arranges your items in the same way as they are arranged in a dictionary.

+10. **What is the difference between block and inline elements?**
+   * Block level elements would create a new line of content, stacking on top of one anther.
+   * Inline elements stay within the flow of what surrounds them.

 ## CSS
 - work in progress